Postpartum Depression & Anxiety

 Depression or anxiety during or after pregnancy is an illness best described as a perinatal mood or anxiety disorder (PMAD) and is as real as any other medical condition, like cancer, a broken leg or diabetes.
 Without help there can be serious consequences.

 Nearly 1 out of every 5 women — experience some form of PMAD during pregnancy or after having a baby.
-And up to 10% of fathers experience paternal depression or anxiety.

 Understanding PMAD Brochure